 There are two cases that require shielding.
-As shown in Figure 8.2 (Case 1), a drop-off greater than 10 inches that is closer than 2 feet from the pedestrians' or bicyclists' pathway or edge of sidewalk should be considered a hazard and shielded.
-Also, as shown in Figure 8.2 (Case 2), a slope steeper than 1:2 that begins closer than 2 feet from the pedestrians' or bicyclists' pathway or edge of sidewalk should be considered a hazard and shielded when the total drop-off is greater than 30 inches.
+As shown in Figure 8.2 (Case 1), a drop-off greater than 10 inches that is closer than 2 feet from the pedestrians' or bicyclists' pathway or edge of sidewalk is considered a hazard and shall be shielded.
+Also, as shown in Figure 8.2 (Case 2), a slope steeper than 1:2 (as called for in the plans) that begins closer than 2 feet from the pedestrians' or bicyclists' pathway or edge of sidewalk is considered a hazard and shall be shielded when the total drop-off is greater than 60 inches.
 Also, depending on the depth of the drop-off and severity of the conditions below, shielding may be necessary for cases other than described above.